mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``synthetic``
       - no
       - boolean
-      - Configure the service as synthetic meaning it is set during run time.
+      - Configure the service as synthetic meaning it gets set during run time.
 See :xref:`Symfony 4 synthetic services`.
     * - ``file``
       - no
       - string
       - Include the specified file prior to loading the service.
-Symfony uses ``require_once`` so this will only be included once per process.
+Symfony uses PHP's ``require_once``.
 See :xref:`Symfony 4 requiring a file before loading a service`.
     * - ``configurator``
       - no
       - array|string